-Architectural highlight of the summer – the new Serpentine Pavilion in London
+Architectural highlight of the summer – the 2017 Serpentine Pavilion in London

 By Harri Närhi and Marianna Wahlsten